9beach/mpv-config/README.md

 - script-message autoload-ex sort size-asc startover
 - script-message autoload-ex sort size-desc startover
 - script-message autoload-ex remove-others (`Alt+R, Ctrl+R, META+R`)
-- script-message autoload-ex alert _arg1_ _arg2_

-`alert` is for the other sorting scripts like `simple-playlist`.
-It helps for `autoload-ex` to save the previous states.

 You can edit key bindings in `input.conf`.